XeroAPI/Xero-CFML/README.md

 * [License] (#license)

 ## Things to note
 * The library focuses on the authentication for Xero's API and provides a basis to be extended.
 You can configure this library to use  different Xero application types (see below).
 Once you've connected to Xero's API, you can read different types of data.
-This example code enough to get you going, but is not a complete solution to all your needs.
+This example code is enough to get you going, but is not a complete solution to all your needs.
 You will need to adapt them for your own use and situation.
-* Partner Application will not work with Railo due to lack of support for clientCertificates on CFHTTP.
+* Partner Application will not work with Railo due to lack of support for clientCertificates attribute on CFHTTP.
 SSL is required when making secure cfhttp calls to Xero's partner API.
 * Not tested on Lucee, but may have similar Partner App limitations from lack of support for clientCertificates attribute.